Oronce Fine: Astronomy and geography

 From the description of the world in this map, for any two locations of which the longitudes and latitudes are given (but not exceeding ninety degrees), close to the true direct distance between them can be calculated.
 Having thus reckoned the longitudes and latitudes of the places, their places in the chart being selected at the same time, place one foot of the compasses over the other places, and extend the other over the rest.
 Then the compasses trace an invariant straight line, which divides the figure equally, and the degrees are distributed between them; and you will observe how many degrees the compasses take in.
 If you multiply these by 62 miles, or 31 French leagues, or 20 common ones, by a tenth or more, that way, you will obtain the distances of any of these places.

 Death and legacy

 Fine died in Paris at age 60.

 Jean Clouet is said to have painted a portrait of Fine in 1530, when Fine was 36.
 With the original painting lost, the rendering is now known only through prints derived from the original image.

+In the famous engraving Fool's Cap Map of the World, the name Orontius Fineus is inscribed in one corner, which is thought to be a Latinized form of Oronce Finé.
+The artist of Fool's Cap is unknown, but because it was published between 1580 and 1590, long after Finé's death, the inscription is not thought to represent him as the artist but rather the subject of the work's ridicule.

 Honours

 The lunar crater Orontius and Finaeus Cove in Antarctica are named after Oronce Fine, using his Latinized name.

-In 2014, a square named after Oronce Fine was inaugurated in Paris, France.
+In May 2016, a square named after Oronce Fine was inaugurated in Paris, France, opposite the École Normale Supérieure, behind the Pantheon.